jgilbert20/ghost-tools/CONCEPTS.md

 Ghosts can represent files or objects on your local computer as well as remote one.
 They are entirely generalized to point to any kind of data asset that can have a checksum.

+# effectiveDate

+The contract with a ghost is that the ghost is always a picture of the best known state of the world.
+If new infromation comes in, the ghost is updated and saved.

+Information like stat() and hash() fields always come with the date of their most recent effective operation.
+This date is used to ensure that if conflicting information is available (say from different caches), we can always select the best data to use.

+But other things could potentially change about a ghost, for instance attributes.
+These are things that are potentially not source verifiable.
+Each ghost maintains an effectiveDate, which is basically the date at which the information in the ghost overall is thought to be correct.
+For non-source verifiable information, the data with the latest effectiveDate is generally taken.

+Some very innocent updates will not force a ghost to be dirty.
+For instance, a stat alone where no new information will not force a flush.
+This can cause some strange behavior.
+For instance, if you checksum a ghost that has changed, the new stat information will flush out.
+New stats will not be required for the period of the guard time.
+But then future checksum operations on an unchanged will force a new stat to occur every time, beucase the fact of the last stat will not have been persisted.

 ## Ghosts for directories

 Directories are also represnted as ghosts.
 A fullHash() on a ghost means get the full hash of its children, just like git(1).